Ardian (company): History

+The company was originally set up by Dominique Senequier in 1996 as part of Axa Investment Managers, the investment arm of Axa.
+Senequier was one of the first seven women admitted to the French Ecole Polytechnique in France in 1972.

 Originally part of Axa Investment Managers, the investment arm of Axa, the company operated under the name AXA Private Equity until 2013, when the firm achieved independent status and was renamed to Ardian.

 In 1996, Claude Bébéar, founder and former Axa CEO, tasked Dominique Senequier with the creation of a private equity entity at Axa.
 Based in Paris, Axa Private Equity started off with ten clients and €100 million worth of assets.
 The first investment took place in 1998 in the GSI Banque company Linedata.

 In 1999, the company opened offices in London and New York.
 That same year, it launched its funds of funds investment strategy.

 In 2001, it entered the German market by opening an office in Frankfurt.

 In 2005, it opened an office in Singapore and entered the Asian market.
-The same year, it launched its Infrastructure investment strategy.

-As a result of the 2007 financial crisis, the company postponed all new operations and instead focused on the management of its portfolio, in an effort to shield its companies from the effects of the crisis.

 In 2008, Dominique Senequier insisted on distributing a higher percentage of the company's capital gains to the employees of the companies in Ardian's portfolio.

 In 2009, Ardian acquired 100% of Kallista, a French company specialized in the production of renewable energies.
 Ardian then invested heavily in transports, energy, water supply and waste management. €2.5 billion were invested in infrastructure systems between 2005 and 2014.

-The same year it adopted the Principles for Responsible Investment (PRI) implemented by the UNPRI and published its CSR Charter.

 In 2010, during the increased activity in the private equity secondary market, it acquired a US$1.9 billion private equity portfolio from Bank of America and a US$900 million portfolio from Natixis.

+When Axa Private Equity was put up for sale in 2011, Senequier led a management buyout to acquire it from the parent company Axa.
+Axa retained a 23% stake, while Senequier, Gombault, Gaillard and the French luxury group Hermès all bought stakes of about 10 percent.
+The business was renamed Ardian (ar・di・an), from the old world hardjan, meaning durability and strength.

 In 2012, the company opened an office in Beijing to invest in the Chinese market.

-In 2013, Axa Private Equity announced that it had completed its spin-off from the Axa Group and renamed the firm Ardian.
+In 2013, Axa Private Equity announced that it had completed its spin-off from the Axa Group and finished the renaiming of the firm to Ardian.
 Per the terms of the deal, Axa Group retained ownership of 23% of the firm, management and employees owned 46%, and the remaining 31% was held by French family offices and institutions.
-Currently, 85% of employees are shareholders.
+In 2013, 85% of employees were shareholders.
 In 2013, Private Equity International ranked Ardian in the largest private equity firms by PE capital raised and named it Company of the Year 2013 in France.